techiediaries/blog/_posts/2016-11-21-building-and-authenticating-nodejs-apps.markdown

 module.exports = router;
 ```

 This completes our controller's implementation.
 We did a lot in this section.
-We saw how we could send data between our server and front end, how to use the excellent Node Js request library to make calls to an external API, and also how to secure our routes and prevent unauthorized access.
+We saw how we could send data between our server and front end, how to use the excellent Node.js request library to make calls to an external API, and also how to secure our routes and prevent unauthorized access.
 We haven't built the user authentication system just yet, we'll do that next.

 Before we close out this section, let's make one quick change to our `app.js` file.
 If you recall, in our `app.js` file we built our error handler.
 In the last section, we created a pretty view for our errors, so let's make sure we're using that view.